zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 #### EAMENA team meeting
 > 7/3/23

-- I have completed the bulk download of the Algerian Archaeological Atlas (AAA) with Mohammed: about 5,000 HPs.
+- Completed the bulk download of the Algerian Archaeological Atlas (AAA) with Mohammed: about 5,000 HPs.
 I would like to review it to assess the quality of the data and possibly the missing parts that can be filled in.
 - deleting about 6,000 Iraqi HPs using the list provided by Will D.
 - set up a GeoServer next to the EAMENA database (serve GeoTIFFs online, etc.)
 - set up *reverse geocoding* on a training database (it allows you to find places from coordinates)